-To the Board of Education West Contra Costa Unified School District
+To the Board of Education West Contra Costa Unified School District Richmond, California

-We have audited the accompanying basic financial statements of West Contra Costa Unified School District (the "District") Measures M, D and J General Obligation Bonds (the "Bonds"), as of and for the year ended June 30, 2010, as listed in the Table of Contents.
-These basic financial statements are the responsibility of West Contra Costa Unified School District's management.
-Our responsibility is to express an opinion on these basic financial statements based on our audit.
+We have audited the accompanying combined financial statements of West Contra Costa Unified School District (the "District") 2010 Measure D and 2005 Measure J General Obligation Bonds (the "Bonds"), as of and for the year ended June 30, 2012, as listed in the Table of Contents.
+These combined financial statements are the responsibility of West Contra Costa Unified School District's management.
+Our responsibility is to express an opinion on these combined financial statements based on our audit.